carmartins-dev/portfolio/projects/arpg_prototype.md

 playsinline
 style="width:100%; max-width:480px; height:auto;"></video>

-I developed the logic for storing the items in the inventory but, for this build, I have not implemented the inventory management UI, other than the ones used in battle that show up in the bottom-left corner of the screen.
+I developed the logic for storing the items in the inventory but, for this build, I have not implemented the inventory management UI, except for the item battle UI that shows up in the bottom-left corner of the screen.

 ## Final thoughts
 This was just the prototype for the base gameplay loop, with some ideas I had.
-If continued, the final product would probably look very different as ideas were refined.
-As I was wrapping up the first build of the demo, I realized how big of task it is to develop a game alone in a reasonable amount of time.
-I have great respect for those who are able to follow this route and are able to release a full game on their own.
+If continued, the final product would probably look very different as the concepts were refined.
+As I was wrapping up the first build of the demo, I realized how big of a task it is to develop a game alone in a reasonable amount of time.
+I have great respect for those who are able to go through it and are able to release a full game on their own.